 Proofreading is hard work.
 You can ask friends and family to help you.
 Try to find beta readers or engage a competent proofreader.

 Never publish a book until as many sets of eyes as you can get have proofread it.
-If you can afford a professional editor, so much the better.
+But if you can afford a professional editor, so much the better.

 Wait, wait, and wait until your manuscript is error and typo-free.